Stewori/pytypes/README.rst

 Disabling typechecking
 ~~~~~~~~~~~~~~~~~~~~~~

-Running Python with the '-o' flag, which also disables ``assert`` statements, turns off typechecking completely.
+Running Python with the '-O' flag, which also disables ``assert`` statements, turns off typechecking completely.
 Alternatively, one can modify the flag ``pytypes.checking_enabled``.

 Note that this must be done right after import of pytypes, because it affects the way how ``@typechecked`` decorator works.
 For modules that were imported with this flag disabled, typechecking cannot be turned on later on within the same runtime.